asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

 ---
-title: Adding Messages
+title: Adding messages
 weight: 140
 ---

-Adding [messages](/docs/reference/specification/v3.0.0#messageObject) in an AsyncAPI document primarily involves defining channels and operations which is crucial for documenting the exchange of data between your applications.
-Although it is possible that you may want to use AsyncAPI document to only describe the messages and nothing else.
+In an AsyncAPI document, adding [messages](/docs/reference/specification/v3.0.0#messageObject) mainly means setting up channels and operations.
+This is key for explaining how data moves between your applications.
+However, sometimes you might just want to use the AsyncAPI document to describe the messages themselves, without anything else.

 ## Add messages

-You define messages under channels.
-Although best practice is first define messages under components as reusable definitions so you can reference them from a channel.
+In an AsyncAPI document, you define message definitions under channels.
+However, the best practice is to first define these messages under the 'components' section as reusable definitions.
+That way, you can reference them easily from a channel.

 Here is a diagram showing some channel fields and the relation between channel messages and components messages: